-- 1. Some of the tangible parameters like an elected MLAs attendance in the assembly, the number of questions (issues) she/he has raised in the house, importance of those questions, and utilization of funds allotted to him/her. - 2.
-Some parameters on his/her background such as educational qualification, income tax records & criminal record (if any). - 3.
-Some soft parameters like the perception/impression of the people in his/her constituency, awareness about them, satisfaction with their work and improvement in the quality of life because of the MLA.
+- 1. Some of the tangible parameters like an elected MLAs attendance in the assembly, the number of questions (issues) she/he has raised in the house, importance of those questions, and utilisation of funds allotted to him/her. - 2.
+Some parameters on her/his background such as educational qualification, income tax records & criminal record (if any). - 3.
+Some soft parameters like the perception/impression of the people in her/his constituency, awareness about them, satisfaction with their work and improvement in the quality of life because of the MLA.